Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Further addresses](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/FurtherAddresses01.png "[Further addresses]")

-When creating a customer/supplier, the address entered in the *Address details* section in the *Address/contact* sub-tab is automatically saved as standard delivery address in the system.
-The standard address is displayed in this sub-tab marked as *STD*.
+When creating a customer/supplier, the address entered in the *Address details* section in the *Address/contact* sub-tab is automatically saved as default delivery address in the system.
+The default address is displayed in this sub-tab marked as *DEF*.
 Further delivery addresses can be added in this sub-tab.

 **Delivery addresses**

-All delivery addresses entered are displayed in a column view.
-All information provided in columns is read-only.
+The list displays all delivery addresses of the selected customer/supplier.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.

-- [Checkbox]
+- [x]
-Click this checkbox to select an address to be edited or deleted.
-The *Edit* section is displayed.
+  Select the checkbox to display the *Edit* section.

 - *Addr. no.*
-This column displays the number given to every additional address.
-The base address is marked as **STD** (standard).
+  Sequential number of the address.
+The base address has no number but is marked as **DEF** (default).

 - *Address type*
-This column displays the address type selected.
+  Address type selected.
 The following options are available:

   - **Base address**
   - **Buyer's address**